-It’s one among the essential chokes in jiu-jitsu that are often applied from a spread of various positions, including include full mount, side control, knee on belly, bottom half guard, top half guard…
+It’s one of the essential chokes in jiu-jitsu that are often applied from a spread of various positions, including full mount, side control, knee on belly, bottom and top half guard, etc.

 Although many BJJ practitioners say that “it is the first choke you learn and therefore the last one that you simply master.” the cross choke is among the most potent and versatile chokes in Brazilian jiu-jitsu.

 Recommended: Did you know you can execute the cross-choke from various positions?
 I’ve published a thorough instructional post on this choke submission, which you can find here.

 The Loop Choke is one of those Jiu-Jitsu chokes you need to learn early since your grappling martial arts training launch.